PrakashChoure2002/support.eventyay.com/event-setup/How-can-I-create-an-event.md

 ## Attendee Form

-If you want to collect data of your atteendees, click `Turn on Attendee Form`, then select the information you want to collect
+If you want to collect data of your attendees, click `Turn on Attendee Form`, then select the information you want to collect

 ![Attendee Form1](/images/How-can-I-create-an-event-attendee-form-1.png)